The mixing time of the switch Markov chains: a unified approach: Definitions and preliminaries, the structure of the sets of realizations

 We will use Sinclair's multicommodity flow method (Theorem~\ref{th:sinc}) to bound the mixing time of the switch Markov chain.
 The multicommodity flow is given by a set of switch sequences between any two realizations of the degree sequence.
 The main idea behind the definition of the flow can be described roughly as follows:

-For each pair of realizations $(X,Y)$ and every possible complete matching of the $X$-edges with $Y$-edges in $\nabla=X\triangle Y$ at every vertex, assign a path (a switch sequence) as follows.
-The matchings decompose $\nabla$ into alternating circuits (Lemma~\ref{th:decomp}).
+For each pair of realizations $(X,Y)$ and every possible complete matching of the $X$-edges with $Y$-edges in $\nabla=X\triangle Y$ at every vertex, assign a switch sequence from $X$ to $Y$ as follows.
+The matchings decompose $\nabla$ into alternating circuits (Lemma~\ref{th:decomp} in Section~\ref{sec:step1}).
 Refine each of the alternating circuits into primitive alternating circuits in a canonical way (Section~\ref{sec:order}).
 By concatenating the switch sequences given by Algorithm~\ref{alg:sweep} for the primitive alternating circuits, a switch sequence from $X$ to $Y$ is obtained.

 Here we reached a very important point: Algorithm~\ref{alg:sweep} does not require an order for processing the primitive circuits; in principle it can be done arbitrarily.
-One of the novelties of this paper leading to the unified proof is constructing a very delicate order of processing the primitive circuits, which ultimately enables the unificiation of the proofs.
+One of the novelties of this paper leading to the unified proof is constructing a very delicate order of processing the primitive circuits, which ultimately enables the unification of the proofs.
 We will return to this point in Section~\ref{sec:order}.
+We design the order of processing the primitive circuits in Section~\ref{sec:design}.